 Gunter Grass House – a museum in Lubeck

-The first thing that strikes both of us when we enter the museum is how awesome the hallway and entrance to the museum is.
+The first thing that strikes both of us when we enter the museum is how awesome the hallway and entrance to the museum are.
 The whole ceiling is covered with the author’s published books in different languages.
 And with that, there are quotes about Gunter Grass from his friends and fellow authors.
 We haven’t heard of him before but some of his book titles were familiar – for example, “Cat and mouse” and “Dog years”.

 In the museum, you can also see some of his artwork and this place has a lot of information about Gunter Grass.
 Even if Mini and I, haven’t heard about him before – we still found this place super interesting.
 And what we found really great is that this place is for the whole family.